tim-schneider/nexus-ansible-collection/roles/nexus_oss/README.md

 The role will install latest nexus available version by default.
 You may fix the version by setting the `nexus_version` variable.
 See available versions at https://www.sonatype.com/download-oss-sonatype.

-If you set a fixed version and change it to a different one, the role will try to upgrade your installation.
+If you set a fixed version and change it to a different one, the role will try to upgrade your installation if `nexus_upgrade: true` is set.
 **Make sure to change to a later version in release history**.
-Downgrading will fail (unless you re-install from scratch using the [`nexus_purge` special var](#purge-nexus))
+By default this role will not downgrade a Nexus instance (unless you re-install from scratch using the [`nexus_purge` special var](#purge-nexus) and have set `nexus_downgrade:true`, to allow downgrades.)

 If you don't set a fixed version and play the role on an existing installation, the current installed version will be used (detecting target of `{{ nexus_installation_dir}}/nexus-latest`).
 If you want to upgrade nexus, you will have to pass